Financial Planning Graduate Programs

 Professional Financial Planning Practice

 A course that could discuss the intricate issues involved in financial plans.
 This could include strategy, research and methods of analysis as well as ethics.
-Common topics: cash flow analysis, risk management, insurance concepts and other
+Common topics: cash flow analysis, risk management, insurance concepts and other quantitative methods.

 Investments and Capital Accumulation

 A course that might explore the tools and techniques central to personal investment planning.
 Students might study to develop the skills that guide financial planners as they monitor client portfolios and investment plans.
 Common topics: financial markets, valuation, taxation, and trading of various domestic and offshore investment alternatives.

 A course that might take in current trends in the state of compensation, benefits and retirement planning.
 To do this, students might look at the history of various plans and the laws that govern them.
 Common topics: impact of these programs on both the employer and the employee.

 A course that might focus on the planning, administration and taxation of trusts, gifts and estates for various client populations.
 Students might examine the principles of simple and complex trusts, irrevocable and charitable trusts, life insurance, annuities, and powers of appointment.
 Common courses: gifting strategies and methods, marital deduction planning, probate avoidance, wills, tax minimization and asset protection.

 A course that might help students learn how to prepare and present